pradeept/RAGloma/README.md

 - Embeddings; ✅
 - Vector stores and retrievers. ✅
 - Integrate LLM with response streaming; ✅
+- Check the vector db for doc hash before creating and adding embeddings for a doc. ✅

 ### In - Progress:
-- Check the vector db for doc hash before creating and adding embeddings for a doc.
+- Add middleware to limit number of requests.
 - Delete the embeddings once the user disconnects or deletes through UI.